EchoLeague/Echo-League-Website-Testing/README.md

 ```

+You can find the site version by opening up your developer tools (RightClick > Inspect, or `CTRL-SHIFT-I`) and reading the *Console* output to get the site version

 Feel free to include things like debugger logs too if you're able to generate them with the issue.
 More is always better!

 -----